VALAWAI/docs/docs/tutorials/how_python_component.md

         """Initialize the component
         """
         try:
-            # Create connection to RabbitMQ
+            # Create a connection to RabbitMQ
             # TO DO

             # Create the handlers for the events